 Luckily for Tiny-Mes, they are so lightweight they don’t have to worry about foot and leg injuries.
 (Those stiff Lego extremities come in handy sometimes!)
 Tiny A and Tiny S know, however, that if we get hurt, their adventure on the AT is also over.
 So they remind me (Story Seeker) to take my preventative medicine—joint meds, nightly tea for joint comfort, and “Vitamin I” (Ibuprofen against inflammation).
 They also help both Andowen and me wrap our feet—with cloth tape or duct tape to prevent blisters and with K-Tape to support joints and prevent rolled ankles, sore knees, and inflamed Achilles tendonitis.
 (Read more about foot care HERE.)

 It’s always good to have friendly helpers when faced with challenges—big or small!

 Many of you enjoyed the recent post where I shared the hikers’ “dirty little secret” (about laundry).
-Today, I thought you might like to hear another secret.
+(Read it HERE if you missed it…) Today, I thought you might like to hear another secret.
 Shhh!
 Don’t tell our family and friends…but we do NOT spend every day plodding along, up and down mountains, following the AT in the woods!
 Sometimes we find other ways to entertain ourselves.